Programming-0101/TheBook/Topic/A/ReadMe.md

 # A - Starting With Classes

 ::: tip Overview & Logs
-We're coving a lot of material here as the foundation of OOP programming.
+We are coving a *lot* of material here as we introduce OOP programming.
+That's because we're assuming you've never written any code before.
 If you want a quick bullet-list of the the keywords and topics covered, see the [**Overview**](Overview.md).
 If you want to check yourself on what you're learning, run through the [**Learning Outcome Guide**](LOGs.md) for this topic.
 :::

+## What is a Class?

 "A *computer program* is a **set of instructions** for manipulating **information**."
 In the world of *Object Oriented Programming* (OOP), the main focus is on the *information* part of this definition.